stephnitis/reading-notes/code201/class-02.md

 - There are three types of loop: `for, while,` and `do...while.` Each repeats a set of statements.

 ### Things I want to learn more about:

+Generally right now I just want to learn more practical applications of these basic principals.
+Using the material about decisions in loops in an effective way to give a valuable user experience etc.